guardian/commercial/docs/spacefinder/readme.md

 ## Debugging

-Adding `sfdebug=1` to the URL shows information about `inline1` ads.
-Adding `sfdebug=2` shows information about the other inline slots.
+Adding `?sfdebug` to the URL opens the Spacefinder debugger control panel.
+The panel contains buttons to show the data for the different times that Spacefinder runs to find space for an ad.
+You can click these buttons to see the data for that run.

 Further reading: https://github.com/guardian/frontend/pull/24618